Gaurav-Pande/Object-Detection/README.md

 YOLO object detection in pytorch.

 [TODO]Things need to be done:
-* Make it minimalistic
+* Make it minimalistic for YOLO
-* add real time object detection
+* Add real time object detection
-* add mobile support
+* Add mobile support
+* Captions in the figures

 References: Pytorch-Yolov3